amonks/wafelijzer/customization.md

 ### Themes

 A theme is some custom CSS and/or Javascript that gets added to every page of your site.
+You can use [Liége](/liege) to generate a new theme.

 ### Artists